-This one-on-one training begins by observing the trainer while they scan and explain what they are doing.
-The trainee then immediately takes over scanning operations under supervision of the trainer.
+The trainee immediately takes over scanning operations on study subjects under direct supervision of the trainer.
 As the trainee gains experience, the trainer will typically merely field occasional questions.
 In the early stages of operator training, especially where functional MRI experiments are being run on human subjects, it is most efficient if the pulse sequences and stimulus software have already been thoroughly piloted and debugged.
-Alternatively, another lab member (not you or your operator trainer) takes care of running the stimulus, so you can focus on first learning how to run the scanner and interact with the subject.
+Alternatively, another lab member (not you or your operator trainer) can take care of running the stimulus, so that you can focus on first learning how to run the scanner and interact with the subject.

-Efficient scanning involves short periods intensive task-switching (setting up the next pulse sequence, while talking to the subject, and simultaneously readying the stimulus software), followed by long boring stretches of listening to scanner.
+Efficient functional MRI scanning involves short periods intensive task-switching (setting up the next pulse sequence, while talking to the subject, and while simultaneously readying the stimulus software), followed by long boring stretches of listening to scanner.

-When the trainer feels that the trainee is ready, the trainer and trainee contact Marty Sereno for a final training session, to make sure that all of the trainee's questions are addressed and that they demonstrate confidence and security in all aspects of scanner operation.
+When the trainer feels that the trainee is ready, the trainer and trainee contact Marty Sereno for a final training test session, to make sure that all of the trainee's questions are addressed and that they demonstrate confidence and security in all aspects of scanner operation.
 After passing this final 'drivers test', the trainee will be entered as an official Scanner Operator.

 Two SDSU semester courses (upper level undergraduate, core graduate) that provide background in neuroscience and neuroimaging physics are taught in alternate semesters by Marty Sereno.
 Here are the most recent class web pages: